sukhmeet032795/PythonProgramming/MovieTrailerWebsite/movieProject/customProject/README.md

 python entertainment_center.py    // Python 2.7  <br>
 python3 entertainment_center.py   // Python 3.4

+d) The code will automatically create the html file and will open the html file in your default browser.
+Enjoy :)

 NOTE : This command is as per my local machine, you can modify it accordingly where you may just use 'python' keyword even for Python 3.4